IlanOu/kelna/README.md

 Currently, these are the two developers as contributors who occupy this project on GitHub

-This is a 2D game called : " " produced by our studio " ", you play a ...
+This is a 2D game called : Kelna produced by our studio Sunflower

 *Note : This project is a student project*